 The arts of Tai Chi and Qigong are rooted in experiential learning.

-If you are interested in finding out more about this practice and would like to sample a lesson, ask any questions, or discuss suitability, then please use the contact page to Email and/or telephone Tao Heart Tai Chi.
+If you are interested in finding out more about these practices and would like to sample a lesson, ask any questions, or discuss suitability, then please use the contact page to Email and/or telephone Tao Heart Tai Chi.

 About Tai Chi & Qigong